Privacy policy

 • Contractual performance and pre-contractual enquiries (Art.
 6(1) p.
 1 lit. b) DSGVO) - Processing is necessary for the performance of a contract to which the data subject is party or for the performance of pre-contractual measures taken at the data subject’s request.

 In addition to the data protection regulations of the GDPR, national regulations on data protection apply in Germany.
-These include, in particular, the Act on Protection against Misuse of Personal Data in Data Processing (Federal Data Protection Act - BDSG).
+These include, in particular, the Federal Data Protection Act (BDSG).
 In particular, the BDSG contains special regulations on the right to information, the right to erasure, the right to object, the processing of special categories of personal data, the processing for other purposes and the transmission as well as automated decision-making in individual cases including profiling.
 Furthermore, data protection laws of the individual federal states may apply.

 Security measures